w3f/Grants-Program/applications/PostThread.md

 My partner and I have been developing web3 apps together since May 2022.
 We began with PostThread, but have also built a great NFT-to-NFT trading market, [BazaarMarket](https://bazaarmarket.xyz/) with a Pokemon inspired AI generated trading card NFT collection, [Diffemon](https://bazaarmarket.xyz/collection/diffemon) to go along with it.
 We also created [Unstable Labs](https://www.unstablelabs.app/), an AI text-to-image generator on NEAR protocol.
 As you can see we have a big imagination and a strong desire to build in web3.

-Before our evolution into web3, Ian was a data scientist for 6 years and Paolo was a DevOps enginee.
+Before our evolution into web3, Ian was a data scientist for 6 years and Paolo was a DevOps engineer.
 Ian's strong Python skills helped to deploy all of our projects smart contract functionality by taking advantage of the web3 and substrate python libraries.
-Paolo refined his UI/UX skilled throught our hackathons and has become an expert in NextJS.
+Paolo refined his UI/UX skilled through our hackathons and has become an expert in NextJS.
 You can view his webpage [here](https://pulesdev.vercel.app/).

 ### Team Code Repos